Manual Therapy in Jacksonville, FL

 - Headaches: tension headaches, migraines

-- Hip Pain: hip impingement, myofascial hip pain in the buttock or lateral hip, hip bursitis, post-surgical hip replacements
+- Hip Pain: hip impingement, sciatica, hip bursitis, post-surgical hip pain, hip replacements

-- Knee Pain: patellofemoral dysfunction, IT band tendonitis, post-surgical knees including total knee replacements
+- Knee Pain: patellofemoral dysfunction, IT band tendonitis, post-surgical knee pain, knee replacements

 - Ankle Pain: ankle sprains, chronic ankle pain, ankle arthritis, post-surgical ankle pain